 - 1. Increase participation of municipalities that have yet to join the Council. - a.
 Formal directorship request letters will be delivered to the remaining watershed municipalities and their responses (if any) will be documented.
 OLWMC staff will make a concerted effort to visit municipal offices to directly communicate organizational objectives and elicit interest and buy-in. - 2.
-Community Outreach - a.
-Increase awareness of the Lake Friendly Living Pledge Program and boundaries of the watershed through signage - b.
-Mobilize an outreach campaign for eventual rollout of Updated Watershed Rules and Regulations - i.
-Plan distribution methods for supportive materials for guidance for watershed programs and lines of supportive funding - c.
+Community Outreach - Increase awareness of the Lake Friendly Living Pledge Program, boundaries, and tributaries of the watershed through signage - b.
+Advocate for NYS approval of community consensus Updated Watershed Rules and Regulations - i.
+Mobilize an outreach campaign for eventual rollout of Updated Watershed Rules and Regulations - 1.
+Plan distribution methods for supportive materials for guidance on watershed programs and lines of supportive funding - c.
 Continue to advance engagement with watershed farmers' advisory group through the Our Owasco project - i.
 Plan meetings and educational events - d.
 Coordinate watershed science programming and education in schools - 3.
 Continue to look for funding opportunities. - a.
 Advance funding support for project initiatives through collaboration for funding and partnership among agencies - b.
 Use adaptive strategies for project priorities list based on watershed planning and funding availability - c.
 Seek watershed support as a line item on the NYS Environmental Protection Fund (EPF) - 4.
 Provide new and relevant programmatic opportunities to watershed municipal leaders - a.
 Offer support and guidance to assist municipalities with advancing resource protection and climate smart initiatives - 5.
-Work with the Towns' elected officials, highway superintendents, and county soil and water conservation districts (SWCDs) to improve ditching practices - a.
+Work with the Towns' and Villages' elected officials, highway superintendents, and county soil and water conservation districts (SWCDs) to improve ditching practices - a.
 Support communication between highway departments and SWCDs - 6.
-Support the completion and implementation of the NYS Nine Element (9E) Watershed Plan - a.
-Interpretation of 9E plan information to target watershed project implementation based on recommended projects/practices and prioritized 'hot spots' - b.
-Presentation of relevant information for managers, municipalities, and implementers to support priority projects - b.
+Support the coordination and implementation of the NYS Nine Element (9E) Watershed Plan - a.
+Facilitate needs and communication for the 9E Project Coordination Committee that will: - i.
+Interpret 9E Plan information to target watershed project implementation based on recommended projects/practices and prioritized 'hot spots' - ii.
+Present relevant information for managers, municipalities, and implementers to support priority projects - iii.
 Utilize NYS approved (9E) Plan to advocate for external project funding through grants - 7.
 Participate in the on-going NYSDEC harmful algal bloom monitoring and surveillance program, the purpose of which is to identify priority areas for health and safety and ultimately develop mitigation strategies for HABs - a.
-OLWMC/NYSDEC/Owasco Watershed Lake Association collaboration is essential - 8.
+OLWMC/NYSDEC/OWLA (Owasco Watershed Lake Association) collaboration is essential - 8.
 Develop Owasco Lake Watershed Inspection and Protection Division (OLWIPD) program requirements according to the rollout of Updated Owasco Lake Watershed Rules and Regulations - a.
 Advance programmatic needs and SOPs for updated watershed rules and regulations, including for the proposed variance process - 9.
 Support oversight, growth, and guidance for the OLWIPD - a.
 Foster outreach and guidance for stakeholders through the OLWIPD - 10.
-Continue monitoring the lake to assess water quality - a.
-Ensure transferrable and accessible datasets between multiple groups, including scientists, planners, and managers b.
-Work with the DEC Finger Lakes Hub and other partners to reduce watershed-sourced nutrient loading to Owasco Lake
+Continue supporting monitoring the lake and watershed to assess water quality - a.
+Ensure transferrable and accessible datasets between multiple groups, including scientists, planners, and managers - b.
+Work with the DEC Finger Lakes Hub and other partners to reduce watershed-sourced nutrient loading to Owasco Lake - 11.
+Preserve natural ecosystem functions that protect watershed water quality through stewarding land preserves